Ph.D in Biochemistry and Biophysics

 The Biochemistry & Biophysics (BCBP) graduate program includes a broad grounding in the mathematical, chemical, physical, and biological sciences.

+Candidates for the Ph.D. must satisfy the requirements of the Graduate Program Committee (GPC) including passing the first year Core Course, which serves as a qualifying exam with a grade of B or better.
 In addition to satisfying Institute requirements for the Ph.D. degree, entering students must either complete the Molecular Biochemistry I course (BCBP 4760), or have had the equivalent as part of their previous education.
-Students must complete graduate versions of three of the Molecular Biophysics Module courses.
-Additional courses may be chosen relevant to the area of specialization of each student's research.
+They must complete graduate versions of three of the Molecular Biophysics Module courses.
+Additional courses may be chosen relevant to the area of specialization of each student’s research.

 Faculty